TinyTapeout/tinytapeout_www/content/competitions/demoscene/_index.en.md

 weight: 10
 ---

-## Demo scene competition!
+## Demoscene competition!

 {{< youtube tycS0vGcZIY >}}

-The [home computer demo scene](https://en.wikipedia.org/wiki/Demoscene) has resulted in some amazing feats of hacking and pushing hardware to its limits.
+The [home computer demoscene](https://en.wikipedia.org/wiki/Demoscene) has resulted in some amazing feats of hacking and pushing hardware to its limits.

-The Tiny Tapeout demo scene sticks to the same video / sound output format, but you create your own ASIC hardware!
+The Tiny Tapeout demoscene sticks to the same video / sound output format, but you create your own ASIC hardware!

 All entrants will receive 1 free tile for their design.